Going downhill as you age isn’t such a bad thing. Folks over the hill

 membership in senior ski clubs.

 According to Snow Sports Industries America, 7.9% of the U.S. population that skis (6.8 million) is over the age of 55.
-That number is up a whopping 30% from the previous season’s 5.9%.
-Apparently, our expanding population of seniors is more youthful than ever – how’s that for an oxymoron.
+That number is up a whopping 30% from previous seasons' 5.9%.
+Apparently, our expanding population of elders is more youthful than ever – how’s that for an oxymoron.

 Greg Sweetser, Executive Director of Ski Maine said, “We are at the end of the baby boom generation.
 The population is aging, but is far more active – refusing to get old.
 With medical advances like new knees and a healthier lifestyle, the ski industry is seeing more skiers continue later in life.”